purelb/purelb/content/how_it_works/overview/_index.md

 {{</mermaid>}}

 The PureLB allocator watches the k8s service API for services of type LoadBalancer with IP address set to nil.
 It sends a request for an IP address to the configured IPAM systems.
-The address returned from IPAM is used by the Allocator to update the k8s service.
+The address returned from the IPAM system is used by the Allocator to update the k8s service.
 The PureLB allocation also has a built in IPAM.

 To use a Service Load Balancer the service type is set to LoadBalancer.